xinyu-intel/wmt-instruction/README.md

 [Sockeye](https://github.com/awslabs/sockeye) is a sequence-to-sequence framework for Neural Machine Translation based on [Apache MXNet Incubating](https://github.com/apache/incubator-mxnet).

-It implements state-of-the-art encoder-decoder architectures, such as
+It implements state-of-the-art encoder-decoder architectures, especially attention model:
-- Deep Recurrent Neural Networks with Attention [[Bahdanau, '14](https://arxiv.org/abs/1409.0473)]
 - Transformer Models with self-attention [[Vaswani et al, '17](https://arxiv.org/abs/1706.03762)]
-- Fully convolutional sequence-to-sequence models [[Gehring et al, '17](https://arxiv.org/abs/1705.03122)]

 This document will give you a brief instruction to use sockeye to build GNMT model based on MXNet-MKL.